-For the day student who resides in the college district, the

-minimum estimated expenses, exclusive of room and board, transportation, and personal expenses, range from \$1,241 to \$1,761 per school year of two semesters.
+For the day student who resides in the college district, the minimum estimated expenses, exclusive of room and board, transportation, and personal expenses, range from \$1,685 to \$2,090 per school year of two semesters.
 This does not include any allowances for clothing or incidental expenses.

-Florida resident students who live in the dormitory or rent a room in Marianna should add \$4,430 to \$6,035 to the amounts estimated above for a total estimated expense of \$5,671 to \$7,796 per school year (or two semesters) for fees, room and board, textbooks and supplies.
+Florida resident students who rent a room in Marianna should add \$4,560 to \$4,860 to the amounts estimated above for a total estimated expense of \$6,245 to \$6,950 per school year (or two semesters) for fees, room and board, textbooks and supplies.
 This does not include expenditures for clothing, transportation or incidental expenses.